 The regulation applies to health care facilities, which is broadly defined to include any institutional health-service provider, facility, or institution, place, building, agency or portion thereof, whether a partnership or corporation, whether public or private, whether organized for profit or not, used, operated, or engaged in providing health care services.
 Health care facilities include, for example, hospitals, nursing facilities, home nursing-care providers, home care providers, rehabilitation centers, kidney disease treatment centers, and other organized ambulatory care facilities.
 For purposes of this regulation, health care facilities also include assisted living residences, adult daycare programs, and clinical laboratories.

 Health care worker is also broadly defined to include any person who is temporarily or permanently employed by or at, or who serves as a volunteer in, or has an employment contract, with a health care facility and has or may have direct contact with a patient in that facility.
 This definition expressly includes individuals such as clerical, administrative, billing, and maintenance, who may not be directly involved in patient care, but potentially exposed, in the course of employment, to infectious agents.
-Health care provider is defined as anyone licensed by RIDOH to provide health care services.
+A health care provider is defined as anyone licensed by RIDOH to provide health care services.

 Vaccination and Masking Requirements